jobayer200/CSS-Battle/README.md

 # CSS-Battle
-This is my first push using git
+This is my first push using git.
+This is awesome.